 |What Is Your Gender?|

-What is a convertible term policy?
+What is a convertible term life insurance policy?

 How do convertible term life insurance policies work?

-Most insurers will give you a time frame or age limit for conversion.
+Most insurers will give you a time frame or age limit for life insurance conversion.
 Typically, you’ll need to convert your policy within five to ten years of purchasing coverage, or sometime between ages 60 and 75 — whatever comes first.

 Since permanent life insurance offers lifelong protection and has an investment component, your premiums will increase.
 But generally, you won’t pay anything to add the conversion option to your term life policy.